FutureElectronicsInc/stm-nucleo-demo/README.md

 The “Analyses” block used to accumulate and generate statistics and then transmit the aggregated data to the Web server through the web sockets.
 In order to accumulate and get the average for a period of time the “aggregator” node was added to the list of the nodes in the Node Red editor.
-It was done from the IBM Bluemix DevOps services.
+It was included from the IBM Bluemix DevOps services.

 4. Open the “package.json” file in the “Eclipse Orion Web IDE” and add "node-red-contrib-aggregator":"1.0.4" and the "node-red-node-mysql":"0.0.16" node (this node will be used for the MySQL connector) to the end of “dependencies” list.